prestrepoh/bumper-cubes/README.md

 # README #

-Bumper Cubes is an implementation of a core software for building minigame-based Unity games.
+Bumper Cubes is a fun and adictive multiplayer multiplatform game developed with Unity!.

 #CONTACT INFO#